 What will I study?

 We believe in giving you the best chance for employment when you graduate.
 Our nursing programme is no different.
-During your time on the programme, you will be working alongside experienced health care professionals and we will help you become a caring, confident and practice-ready children's nurse.
+During your time on the programme, you will be working alongside experienced health care professionals and we will help you become a caring, confident and practice-ready mental health nurse.

 Nursing involves more than practice.
 You'll grasp the theory and facts behind diagnosis that can help you make crucial decisions when looking after a patient.
 You will be able to design strategies for the collection and analysis of scholarly material relating to nursing care, as well as being able to identify nursing issues from a wide perspective.
 You will be able to lead changes in practice, improving the quality of delivery of care.